KashMoneyBabe/BTD6-Mods/README.md

 Ultravision: slightly more range and can shoot through obstacles (without MK)

+Superstorm: more range and can shoot through obstacles

 Night Vision Goggles: can shoot through obstacles

 Laser Cannon: can pop lead